TLX-Protocol/protocol/README.md

 ### Locker

 The locker is where users can stake their `TLX`.
 Staked `TLX` is staked indefinitely, but at any time a user can call `prepareUnlock` to prepare an unlock.
 After the delay period, users can call `unlock` to receive their `TLX` tokens back.
 If they change their mind during an unlock and would like to relock, they can do so with the `relock` function.
-When staking `TLX`, users receive a share of fees that accrue in the Locker, they can claim these any time with the `claim` function.
-Users do not earn fees while they have a lock prepared.
+When staking `TLX`, users receive a share of fees that accrue in the Locker, they can claim these at any time with the `claim` function.
+Users do not earn fees while they have an unlock prepared.
 Claiming will be disabled by default, but can be enabled through governance.
 Staked `TLX` has a `balanceOf` function, similar to an ERC20, which returns how many `TLX` tokens they have staked, this will be used on Snapshot for governance.

 ### Timelock

 The `Timelock` contract will be set as the owner for all other contracts.
 It is responsible for adding a delay to function calls so that users have time to review the changes.
 It has functions for creating a new proposed change, cancelling a proposed change, and executing a proposed change.
-As well as several views for seeing the current state.
+It also has several views for seeing the current state.
 The delays can be set for different function calls so there is granular control over these.